Kinect-Messaging/kinect-config-server/README.md

-# kinect-config-server
+# Kinect Config Server
-Config server for Spring apps
+Config server for Spring and quarkus apps